novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 Above security group is created for `my_vpc` (see `vpc_id = aws_vpc.my_vpc.id`).
 This particular VPC have three inbound/outbound rules:

 - Allow ssh access from anywhere.
 Later we need to remotelly connect to the instance to see whether it's properly set up or not.
-- Allow incoming access trhough port `80`.
+- Allow incoming access through port `80`.
 This might be required, so we can perform any tools/dependency installations, etc.
-- Allow all kind of outgoing accesses from anywhere.
+- Allow all kinds of outgoing accesses from anywhere.
 By doing this we will be able to perform remote access, download, etc to anywhere from the instance.

 > ingress is equivalent to inbound, and egress for outbound